GqCodes/DayTradingHorrors/README.md

 - Rich text react renderer came in handy to access and output the rich text component in contentful
 - Incremental Static Generation was a great choice for this project so that once content is added, updated, &/or deleted the page will rerender automatically to reflect those changes.

-## Future Enhancements
+## Future Enhancements:
 We'll look to add a search feature as well as pagination as the content grows to deliver a better user experience.
 Also looking to improve the overall site functionality for better SEO and a better lighthouse score.
 Add Google Analytics to monitor relevant data and user experience

-## Optimizations
+## Optimizations:
 Conducted keyword research to include in the Meta Head tags to help in ranking for the specific target audience.

 ## Lessons Learned:
-It was my first time using the rich text react renderer and it helped out in an enormous way.
-It made it so easy to display the data, and all it render are just basic semantic HTML element in the brower which is nice for styling and accessibility
+Rich text react renderer helped out in an enormous way.
+It made it so easy to display the data, and all it renders is semantic HTML elements in the brower which is nice for styling and accessibility